Soulthym/NCM-Forest-FPGA/README.md

 Under the `doc/` folder, you'll find documentation for the different modules (TODO).
 Under the `modules/` folder, you'll find all the HDL modules.
 Their test benches are in the `if __name__ == "__main__"` blocks.
 **_/!\\_ DISCLAIMER _/!\\_**, you will only find functionning modules on here, the ones needing debugging are handled in another private and local repository.
 Tests are performed automatically on modules that need test benches to allow their upload to this repository, basic ones are exempt from it (like the `clkdriver.py` and `debugger.py` modules).
+Under the `modules/vhdl-output` folder, you'll find all the generated VHDL modules.

 ## Dependencies
 So far, only one dependency is needed `myhdl 0.11` for python 3.